earlephilhower/ESP8266Audio/README.md

 There's no ESP8266-specific code in the AudioGenerator routines, so porting to other controllers should be relatively easy assuming they have the same endianness as the Xtensa core used.
 Drop me a line if you're doing this, I may be able to help point you in the right direction.

 ## Thanks
-Thanks to the authors of StellaPlayer and libMAD for releasing their code freely, and to the maintainers and contributors to the ESP8266 Arduino port.
+Thanks to the authors of StellarPlayer and libMAD for releasing their code freely, and to the maintainers and contributors to the ESP8266 Arduino port.

 Also, big thanks to @tueddy for getting the initial ESP32 porting into the tree!

 -Earle F. Philhower, III

  earlephilhower@yahoo.com